holdex/developers/.github/ADVOCACY.md

 ### Profile Checklist

+### GitHub Bio

+You must exclusively promote Holdex during the period you being under Holdex contract, you should not include any mentions of other brands or any links other than Holdex-related links.

 | Github Profile Attributes | Acceptance Criteria                                                                                                                                                                                                                                   |
 |---------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Name                      | Only state your First Name                                                                                                                                                                                                                            |